taminn/Tangming-themes/README.md

 ### In fact,so much color can't bring more discrimination,So I dropped some vscode colors and lines to make the UI more concise.

-### If you find the theme have any question or bad place and you can feedback at github or clone to your computer to requir by yourself.
+### If you find the theme have any question or bad place and you can feedback at github or clone to your computer to change by yourself.
 ---

 ### It include three themes